 - In the yard, Courage gets attacked by the weremole, who thinks he is a tasty rabbit.

-Courage realises at some point that he can win this battle.
+Courage realises at some point that he can win this big struggle.
 We see the look on his face after he manages to pluck a hair out of the rabid mole.

 At first it seems everything is back to normal

 Note that we see Courage seeing something before we see it ourselves.

 This is a repeating story.
 The doctor turns into a weredoctor.
 (Though etymologically, this word doesn’t quite work…The etymology of werewolf is ‘man’ + ‘wolf’.
 Technically we have a ‘manmole’ in this story.)